Te Auaunga (Oakley Creek)

 What started as a project to stop flooding became an exemplar for environmental and social outcomes through council, mana whenua and community working together.

-The project has been recognised through numerous awards in Aotearoa and overseas, leading to council and mana whenua partnering on subsequent projects.
+Many awards in Aotearoa and overseas recognised this project.
+This lead to council and iwi mana whenua partnering on other projects.